Go to:

 Once water has been added this releases the pigment and as you use your brush to apply the paint to paper you are basically dropping the waterborne pigment onto the paper .
 As the water evaporates it leaves the pigment on the paper where it becomes your painting…… how and in what way you choose to apply the paint is down to you….
 The artist!

-↓ Download Getting Started with Watercolours for Mac (.pages)
+↓ Download Getting Started with Watercolours (.pdf)

 Watercolour basics